Levan of Kakheti: Biography

 The Gremi castle commissioned by Levan.

 Henceforth, Levan attempted to counterbalance the Iranian hegemony by enlisting the Russian support and sent, in 1561, an embassy to Ivan IV.
 Levan's Russian contacts enabled him to recruit a detachment of Russian soldiers from the Terek Valley in 1564.
 The presence of a Russian contingent in Kakheti drew an official protest from Iran, and Levan was forced to disband it in 1571.

 In general, Kakheti remained a peaceful country during Levan's reign.
 Flanked by the Gilan-Shemakha-Astrakhan "silk route", the kingdom was actively involved in the regional trade.
 In contrast to other parts of Georgia, the towns and countryside prospered and attracted people from the harassed lands of Kartli, as well as Armenian and Persian merchants and craftsmen.

 Levan was known as a significant royal patron of culture, and his portraits survive in many of the churches he endowed, including Gremi.

 Levan died in 1574, being survived by five sons among whom a violent dispute over succession soon broke out.
 According to the 18th-century Georgian historian Prince Vakhushti, the animosity between the brothers was at least partially precipitated by Levan's preferential treatment of his son by the second marriage over those by the first marriage, particularly Alexander, who was his eldest son, and, hence, the legitimate heir to the throne.
 Alexander, indeed, emerged victorious and became the next king of Kakheti.

 Family

-Levan of Kakheti.
-Mural from Gremi.

-Levan was married twice; first to Princess Tinatin Gurieli (died 1591), daughter of Mamia I Gurieli, Prince of Guria.
-She gave birth to at least two sons:
+Levan married twice.
+His first marriage was to Tinatin (died 1591), daughter of Mamia I Gurieli, Prince of Guria.
+Their children were: